alexpetros/unplannedobsolescence.com/content/blog/do-not-use-hx-boost.md

 My friend [Aram](https://aramzs.xyz/) made a website called [Song Obsessed](https://songobsessed.com) that has a persistent music player which holds its state even as you navigate around the site.
 `hx-boost` is a good fit for this because it allows you to construct your website as a series of URLs; you can just slap `hx-boost` on everything and, with a little tweaking, you can get htmx to leave the music player alone while replacing the rest of the page.
-You still lost the reliability inherent in the hard page load, but you get genuinely novel functionality in exchange, which is a good trade.
+You still lost the reliability inherent in the hard page load, but you get genuinely novel functionality in exchange, which is a good trade in this case.
 Until HTML has an API for you to keep content like persistent across page navigations, `hx-boost` is a decent way to get that done.

-But there is a better-than-decent chance that you came to htmx not to replicate MySpace, but to accomplish something much simpler (simplicity is, after all, [a core virtue](https://grugbrain.dev/) widely espoused by the htmx community).
+This demonstrates the core problem with `hx-boost`: it's actually an <em>advanced</em> tool masquerading as a simple one.
+Aram is a highly experienced web developer who's using `hx-boost` to push the boundaries of what's possible with page navigations;
+for most people, who just want to add a little interactivity to their webpage, all `hx-boost` does is degrade the page's performance.

-To that end, `hx-boost` should be a understood as a finnicky tool, only to be broken out in very specific circumstances.
+`hx-boost` should be a understood as a finnicky tool, only to be broken out in very specific circumstances, if you know what you're doing.
+For most pages, [stick with simple](https://grugbrain.dev/#grug-on-complexity): a [regular link](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/a).